Host shifts, Reproductive Isolation, and Speciation

 Ottens K, Winkler IS, Lewis ML, Scheffer SJ, Gomes-Costa GA, Condon MA, Forbes AA.
 2017.
 Genetic differentiation associated with host plants and geography among six widespread species of South American Blepharoneura fruit flies (Tephritidae).
 Journal of Evolutionary Biology 30:696-710. link

-Adaptation and long-term persistence of an asexual insect species
+Genome evolution and adaptation in an asexual insect species

 In a collaboration with John Logsdon (University of Iowa), we are studying patterns of genomic evolution in Diachasma muliebre, an asexual Braconid wasp found in the Northwestern United States.
 Females of this wasp lay diploid eggs which develop into females and do not make males.
 Our work so far (Forbes et al. 2013) suggests that all present-day lineages have evolved from a single ancestral wasp, and that lineages have since diverged phenotypically, now inhabiting significantly different slices of the species's overall temporal niche.
 Current work investigates rates of molecular evolution across genus Diachasma, with a focus on changes that may occcur across a transition to aexuality.
 Our recent published work on this topic includes:

 Tvedte ES, Forbes AA, Logsdon Jr, JL.
 2017.
 Retention of core meiotic genes across diverse Hymenoptera.
 Journal of Heredity.
 108:791-806. link